Why is it important to eat grains, especially whole grains?

 Eating grains, especially whole grains, provides health benefits.
 People who eat whole grains as part of a healthy diet have a reduced risk of some chronic diseases.
 Grains provide many nutrients that are vital for the health and maintenance of our bodies.

-- Grains are important sources of many nutrients, including dietary fiber, several B vitamins (thiamin, riboflavin, niacin, and folate), and minerals (iron, magnesium, and selenium).
+- Grains are important sources of many nutrients, including complex carbohydrates, dietary fiber, several B vitamins (thiamin, riboflavin, niacin, and folate), and minerals (iron, magnesium, and selenium).

 - Dietary fiber from whole grains or other foods, may help reduce blood cholesterol levels and may lower risk of heart disease, obesity, and type 2 diabetes.
 Fiber is important for proper bowel function.
 It helps reduce constipation and diverticulosis.
 Fiber-containing foods such as whole grains help provide a feeling of fullness with fewer calories.